 If the equipment at your business can stand delay, a standard break-before-make or open transition switch will be the most affordable option.
 Because they may be subjected to high amperage inductive loads, delayed transition switches will be a bit more costly than open transition switches, but they offer protection for businesses with large motors.

 If you need fast transfers with no loss of power, the make-before-break or closed transition switch will be the best for your needs, though it is often more costly than other options.
 Combining the safety of an open transition switch with the speed of a closed transition model, the solid-state switch offers the best of both worlds.
 However, they are often expensive and more prone to failure than electromechanical switches.

 Automatic Transfer Switches in for U.S. Businesses

-When you need a high-quality transfer switch for your commercial or industrial facility, turn to our team at PSI Control Solutions.
+When you need a high-quality transfer switch for your commercial or industrial facility, turn to our team at PSI Power & Controls.
 We feature a full line of automatic and manual transfer switches with single-phase or three-phase power and ratings from a few hundred to several thousand amps.
 We also offer a full range of generator accessories, from tap boxes and docking stations to load banks.